Research of the MIA Group

 to virtually increase the range of such devices by using a halftoning

-PDE-Based Image Compression
+Inpainting-Based Image Compression

 Image Processing of Tensor Fields